Krystalz42/Alexandre-Roulin-Resume/README.md

 Soon to finish my current studies in 42 school.
 I would like to work in C/C++, on embedded system projects.

-Looking for an internship for september.
+Looking for an internship for September.

-You can contact me at  `roulin.aleandre@gmail.com`
+You can contact me at  `roulin.alexandre@gmail.com`

 <br/>